Approximating CKY with Transformers: Random PCFG Experiments

-We also conduct a speed evaluation in Table~\ref{tab:synthspeed}.
-We compare with the CKY implementation in \texttt{torch-struct}~\citep{rush-2020-torch}, which is optimized for performance on GPUs.
-In fact, for a fixed number of nonterminals, neither the speed of \texttt{torch-struct}'s CKY implementation nor of our transformer-based approximation is significantly affected by the number of rules.
+We conduct a speed evaluation in Table~\ref{tab:synthspeed}, where we compare with the CKY implementation in \texttt{torch-struct}~\citep{rush-2020-torch}, which is optimized for performance on GPUs.
+For a fixed number of nonterminals, neither the speed of \texttt{torch-struct}'s CKY implementation nor of our transformer-based approximation is significantly affected by the number of rules.
 Accordingly, we show speed results for parsing just the synthetic grammar with 400 rules, for three different batch-sizes.
-As in Section~\ref{sec:constituency}, all timing experiments are run on the same machine and utilize an NVIDIA RTX A6000 GPU.
+All timing experiments are run on the same machine and utilize an NVIDIA RTX A6000 GPU.
 We see that the transformer-based approximation is always faster, although its advantage decreases as batch-size increases.
-We note, however, that because our implementation uses Hugging Face \texttt{transformers} components~\citep{wolf-etal-2020-transformers} rather than the most optimized transformer implementations, our approach could likely be sped up further.
+We note, however, that because our implementation uses Hugging Face \texttt{transformers} components~\citep{wolf-etal-2020-transformers}, which at present do not make use of optimization such as FlashAttention~\citep{dao2022flashattention}, our approach could likely be sped up further.